 Feeling overwhelmed or disempowered by the state of our world?
-Want to make a positive difference but not sure how?
-Want to feel more fully alive and positive?
+Want to make a positive difference in the world but not sure how?
+Want to feel more empowered and fully alive?

 The Joyality Program is an 8-week experiential and online ecopsychology program that includes guided meditations and journaling practises, supported by weekly sharing circles with accredited facilitators.